SanderMertens/ecs-faq/README.md

 ### Is ECS a subset or superset of EC?
 No, for the same reasons as it isn't a subset or superset of OOP.

-### Where should I start when I want to write an ECS application?
-You have to decide whether you want to write your own ECS framework, or select an existing framework.
-Building your own ECS can be very educational but you should count on working for it for some time, as ECS frameworks internally can be quite complex.

-Make sure to read as much as you can about ECS, and try writing a simple project first.
-Trivial ECS examples are easy to follow though actually writing an application in it requires a bit of a shift in mindset (if you are used to OOP).

-### Where can I find resources to learn more about ECS?
-Unity has a few excellent introduction videos on ECS: https://unity3d.com/learn/tutorials/topics/scripting/introduction-ecs.
-If you found a good resource, let me know in an issue and I will add it here.

 ## Technical questions